 Kate and William on the way back to Buckingham Palace chat about whether they should do the whole kiss thing....like not was ever an option

-In Valentine's week, everyone needs a bit of romance and what could be more romantic than the first kiss of a handsome prince and his beautiful princess?
+On Valentine's Day, everyone needs a bit of romance and what could be more romantic than the first kiss of a handsome prince and his beautiful princess?
 The wedding day snog has become a royal tradition just about everywhere and Valentine's is perhaps the best moment to remember some of the most romantic royal kisses - little looks of love that promise so much.

-In April 2011, the new Duke and Duchess of Cambridge kept to the script and stepped out on the balcony of Buckingham Palace for a regal snog.
-The royal kiss was almost overshadowed by their very cute bridesmaid, Grace van Cutsem, who has just had enough after a really long day and photobombed one of the royal photos of the decade by looking bored.
+In April 2011, the new Duke and Duchess of Cambridge kept to the script and stepped out on the balcony of Buckingham Palace for a regal kiss-ette to start married life.
+The royal smacker was almost overshadowed by their very cute bridesmaid, Grace van Cutsem, who has just had enough after a really long day and photobombed one of the royal photos of the decade by looking bored.
 Genius.

 Victoria and Daniel of Sweden didn't stop kissing all through their wedding day, June 19th 2010,locking lips at every opportunity.
 But what we all want is a balcony kiss and there were no surprises when the Crown Princess of Sweden and her new husband, now a prince himself, gave us a very enthusiastic royal snog indeed.

 Not far behind them on the can't stop kissing front were Haakon Magnus and Mette-Marit of Norway who capped the perfect 21st century royal fairytale romance with an even more perfect kiss when they said their vows in Oslo on August 25th 2001.
 Just swoon for a moment or two, it's rather lovely.